stephenmcd/gnotty/README.rst

     all IRC data.
     *string, default: INFO*

-To be clear: the IRC host and port are for specifing the IRC server to connect to.
+To be clear: the IRC host and port are for specifying the IRC server to connect to.
 The HTTP host and port are what will be used to host the gevent/WebSocket server.

 Django Integration
 ==================